by Janis / 16 comments - Orginally published:6th September 2019

 You could almost say Seville has it all…

-As a balmy November evening draws in and the honey-coloured Plaza de España is bathed in the last drops of the Andalusian sunshine, I know we’ve arrived in paradise, yes, Seville.
+As a balmy November evening draws in at the honey-coloured Plaza de España, bathed in the last drops of the Andalusian sunshine, we know we've arrived in paradise, yes, Seville.

-There are not too many cities that Gary and I have returned to, and would still return back to, but, for me, it’s Seville every time.
-This southern Spanish city has such a welcoming, relaxed vibe and incredible Moorish architecture like you’d never believe.
+There are not too many cities that Gary and I have returned to; there's too much of the world to explore.
+However, when it comes to Seville, we make an exception.
+This southern Spanish city has such a welcoming, relaxed vibe and incredible Moorish architecture like you'd never believe.

-What’s not to love about strolling through ancient narrow streets, following in the footsteps of thousands of years of history.
-Then settling down beneath the Sevillian winter sun and enjoying a chilled glass of Manzanilla.
+What's not to love about strolling through ancient narrow streets, following in the footsteps of thousands of years of history, settling down beneath the Sevillian winter sun, and enjoying a chilled glass of Manzanilla?
 Does a city break get any better?

-We’ve now visited Seville three times, two of which were during our Spanish road trip adventures.
-And all three visits were through autumn or winter, I really don’t think I’m cut out for the 40-degree heat in the summer months.
+We've now visited Seville three times, two of which were during our Spanish road trip adventures.
+All three visits were through autumn or winter, and I really don't think I'm cut out for the 40-degree heat in the summer months.

 A mature bartender stands behind a traditional marble-topped counter in a bar in the Barrio Santa Cruz area of Seville.
 Legs of Iberico ham hang from the ceiling rafters.

-There’s something alluring about Seville, that not only is it delightful visiting its famous historical sites.
-But you get the sense that there are even more fascinating little alleyways and plazas to discover that are hidden away.
+There's something alluring about Seville; not only is it delightful to visit its famous historical sites, But you get the sense that there are even more fascinating little alleyways and plazas to discover that are hidden away.

 Although, don't just take our word for it, treat yourself.
 Here are a few of Seville's charming qualities that I'm sure like us you won't be able to resist for a little winter break;